-Useful points to consider when completing your application form
+Useful points to consider when completing your application form:

-- You should read the questions fully and choose your examples very carefully to ensure they answer the question posed. - Give yourself plenty of time and avoid waiting until the week of the deadline. - Refer back to the CVF and information on the role you are applying for. - Show evidence at the relevant level required - Avoid using jargon or slang terms.
-Remember that this is a formal application for an important and responsible role. - Challenge yourself on if you are demonstrating 'how' you evidenced that competency/value.
-Explained what you did and why. - You must adhere to the word limits for each question, therefore avoid storytelling and unnecessarily explaining situations. - The application must be all your own work. - Applications that contain any material which is not original and accurate may be discontinued.
+- You should read the questions fully and choose your examples very carefully to ensure they answer the question posed. - Give yourself plenty of time. - Refer back to the CVF and information on the role you are applying for. - Show evidence at the relevant level required. - · Avoid using jargon or slang terms. - Challenge yourself on whether you are demonstrating how you evidenced the competency/value.
+Explain what you did and why. - You must adhere to the word limits for each question, therefore, avoid storytelling and unnecessarily explaining situations. - The application must be all your own work.
+Applications that contain any material which is not original and accurate may be discontinued.